Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 Win Rate 48.5%

-The Sharpe of 0.548 versus SPY's 0.354 is the key number.
-The strategy earns more return per unit of risk than the global benchmark, in a market that underperformed globally for much of the 25-year period.
+The Sharpe of 0.496 versus Nikkei's 0.179 is the key number.
+The strategy earns substantially more return per unit of risk than the local benchmark — in a market that struggled for much of the 25-year period.

-The 63.5% down capture means the strategy absorbs roughly two-thirds of US market declines.
-That's weaker protection than India (23.4%) or Korea (39.1%), but Japan's market structure is different.
+The 42.0% down capture means the strategy absorbs less than half of Nikkei declines.
+That's better protection than the old SPY comparison suggested and stronger than most Asia-Pacific markets.
 With 2% cash periods, the portfolio is almost always fully invested.
-The protection comes not from going to cash but from holding the subset of stocks within Japan that maintain relative strength during global selloffs.
+The protection comes not from going to cash but from holding the subset of stocks within Japan that maintain relative strength during market selloffs.

 Year-by-Year Returns